LedgerHQ/satstack/README.md

 ### Community

-For feedback or support, please tag [@adrien_lacombe](https://twitter.com/adrien_lacombe) and [@Ledger](https://twitter.com/Ledger) on Twitter.
+For feedback or support, please tag [@Ledger](https://twitter.com/Ledger) on Twitter.
 To report any bugs related to full node on Ledger Live, you can create issues on this repository.
+For support, please reachout to [Ledger Support](https://support.ledger.com/hc).

 ### Contributing